aganders3/blog/content/pages/about.rst

 :summary: I ride bikes and spin protons
 :header_cover: /images/piestewa_1024.jpg

-I'm an MRI researcher currently living in Rochester, MN.
+I'm an MRI clinical scientist currently living in Rochester, MN.
 I use Python for scientific programming at work, and hobby programming on the side.
-I am also working on learning iOS programming with Swift.
+I recently shipped my first iOS app, written in Swift.

 In my free time I ride bicycles on all kinds of terrain, and spend time cooking and chilling with my family.